rust-lang/nomicon/src/atomics/seqcst.md

-way) — and to do that, all we have to do is have C appear before a `SeqCst` operation D in the modification order of another atomic, but have D be a store so as to avoid C synchronizing with it, and then our desired load E can simply be sequenced after D (this will carry over the “precedes in _S_” guarantee, but does not restore the happens-after relation to C since that was already dropped by having D be a store).
+way) — and to do that, all we have to do is have C appear before a `SeqCst` operation D in the modification order of another atomic, but have D be a store so as to avoid C synchronizing with it, and then our desired load E can simply be sequenced-after D (this will carry over the “precedes in _S_” guarantee, but does not restore the happens-after relation to C since that was already dropped by having D be a store).